General information for new applicants

 To be considered you will need to submit a formal University application.
 Information on how to apply is available at the University's Graduate Admissions pages.

-The Graduate Studies Prospectus includes information about living and studying at the University of Cambridge.
+The Graduate Admissions website includes information about living and studying at the University of Cambridge.
 In particular, it contains information on the Colleges and Departments and explains the conditions that must be observed for admission and subsequent work as a graduate student.
 In addition, the prospectus provides information on costs and funding.
 There is a funding search facility here.
 This is not a complete list and you should consider exploring other means of obtaining funding and apply to as many different fund sources as is applicable.

 To gain admission to the University you will also need to be accepted by a College.
 Section A(4) on the form, asks you to indicate your College preferences.
-Information about the Colleges is included in the Graduate Studies Prospectus and also in the College Index.
+Information about the Colleges is included in the Graduate Admissions website and also in the College Index.
 Should you intend to apply for a studentship at a particular College it is advisable to put that College as your first choice.

 Applying to the Department of Physics Graduate programmes